leodonethat/leodonethat.github.io/_posts/2022-11-14-running_our_own_ethereum_node.md

 The first question I had to ask myself is do I really want to install a full node? would a different solution be enough.

 The main objective for me installing a node is to learn more about the technology so doing everything from scratch seems like a good way to do so.
-In addition to learning about it, nother objective I have is to be able to do data analysis with all the information publicly available on the blockchain.
+In addition to learning about it, another objective I have is to be able to do data analysis with all the information publicly available on the blockchain.
 It seems ideal to be able to download a full history of transactions and play with them.

 # Options
 There are other ways to get access to the blockchain besides running your own node.
 If the amount of data you want to process is small or you have a very well defined use case you want to try I probably wouldn't recommend running your own node.
 To make development faster I would use one of the companies specializing in blockchain infrastructure or I would run a managed node on the cloud.
 I don't have much experience with them so I won't live a list pros and cons.
 I will only mention a few: alchemy, infura, quicknode and blockdaemon.
 Note that at the time of the writing, alchemy is valued at 10B and aims to become the aws of blockchain.
 These aren't really small companies anymore.

-Coming back to our humble objective: run an etheruem node and do some interesting data analysis.
+Coming back to our humble objective: run an Ethereum node and do some interesting data analysis.

 I learned there are [three different types of nodes](https://ethereum.org/en/developers/docs/nodes-and-clients/) you can run:
 * **Light**: this node downloads only block headers with a summary of the contents in a block.
 It can't participate in consensus and still needs to connect to a full node to get its information.
 This option doesn't look very interesting.
 * **Full**: this is closer to what we were looking for.
 It participates in block validation, provides data on request and stores blockchain data.
 The caveat with this type of node is that it doesn't store a full record of transactions, it only stores the most recent 128 blocks.
 We could get started with this one but the data analysis would be limited to only the last 128 blocks plus if those blocks keep changing our results won't be easily reproducible.
 * **Archive**: a full node with the complete history of the blockchain.
 This is exactly what we were looking for!
-The complete set of transaction in ethereum since the very beginning.
+The complete set of transactions in Ethereum since the very beginning.

 # Blockchain clients